strategineer/personal-website/source/journals/2019-12-18-Interviews.html.markdown

 > Notice that you only need to receive a single offer, the fact that a couple other companies don't think you were a good fit doesn't matter.
 Ideally the company you were most interested in is one of the ones that makes you an offer.
 Fingers crossed.

-That's where our story ends for today.
 I've been working at my new job for a couple months now and it's been going well.

-Looking for a job does suck big time.
-Looking for a relationship sucks even bigger time.
+So, we've learned that looking for a job does suck big time.
+However, looking for a relationship sucks even bigger time.
+But that's a story for another day.